 Reginald Luster attended public schools in Jacksonville, Florida and he graduated with academic honors in 1982 from Jean Ribault High School.
 Thereafter, he accepted a scholarship to attend Florida State University in Tallahassee, Florida.
 While attending Florida State, Reginald Luster served as an executive intern with former Governor, and eventual United States Senator Bob Graham.
-Three years after graduating from high school, he graduated from Florida State earning his Bachelor of Arts degree in History with honors.
+Three years after graduating from high school, he graduated in 1985 from Florida State earning his Bachelor of Arts degree in History with honors.
 That fall, he enrolled into the College of Law at Florida State where he was a member of both honor organizations, the Law Review and the Appellate Moot Court Team.
 During the summer of 1986, he studied law abroad at Oxford University, Oxford England.
 In December 1987, Reginald graduated earning his Juris Doctorate Degree.

 In 1988, Reginald Luster returned to Jacksonville to began his legal career as an associate attorney, and eventual shareholder and partner, with the Jacksonville insurance defense law firm of Mathews, Osborne, McNatt, Gobelman & Cobb.
 In 1994, Reginald was appointed by U.S. Attorney General Janet Reno as an Assistant United States Attorney with the United States Attorney’s Office, Middle District of Florida, Jacksonville Division.
 In 2000, he worked at the Justice Department in Washington D.C. with the Civil Rights Division of the Executive Office for U.S. Attorneys.
 In 2000, Attorney General Janet Reno awarded Reginald the Director’s Award for Outstanding Achievement in Furthering Equal Employment Opportunities.

-Mr. Luster practiced law in the areas of personal injury law, wrongful death law, insurance law, employment discrimination law, civil rights violations law and criminal defense law.
-In 2007, Reginald Luster moved his law firm Reginald Luster, P.A. to the University Boulevard office building.
-In addition to his law practice, Reginald serves as a board member on charitable foundations providing college scholarships to graduating high school students.
+Mr. Luster practiced law in the areas of personal injury law, wrongful death law, insurance law, employment discrimination law, civil rights violations law, criminal defense law and civil appellate litigation.
+Today, in addition to his corporate business interest with Reginald Luster, P.A. and Radiant Lands Corporation, Mr. Luster serves as a board member on charitable foundations providing college scholarships to graduating high school students.